ebonnecab/mozilla-ds-project/README.md

 ![Graph](https://github.com/ebonnecab/mozilla-ds-project/blob/master/graph6.png "Gradient Boosting Regressor")

 ## Conclusion
 Each of the features that stood out to me were more or less influential but the main feature that seemed to strongly describe the sales price is Overall Quality.
 I think there are some exceptions in the dataset, but for the most part I see strong growth in the sales price as the quality of the house improves.
-It may also take in multiple factors that make it a well rounded way to predict how expensive the house will be.
+I'm not sure what the criteria was for measuring overall quality, but it is probably based upon multiple factors, making it a well rounded way to predict how expensive the house will be.

 #### Overall Quality x Sales Price
 ![Graph](https://github.com/ebonnecab/mozilla-ds-project/blob/master/graph7.png "Overall Quality Boxplot")